VergerLab/MT_Angle2Ablation_Workflow/Installation_procedure.md

 8. __Open the Python notebook__.
 To do that, in the file list on the jupyter page, double click on "A2A_Tmlps_Stats.ipynb".

-9. Finally, __to run the notebook__, follow the instructions in the notebook itself.
+9. Finally, __to run the notebook__, follow the instructions in the notebook itself and userguide.

 When you are done with the analysis, you can close the web page and the terminal or Miniconda prompt that was used to launch Jupyter.